roman-milk/roman-milk.github.io/a-christmas-tart-with-a-heart.md

+===

- ****** A Christmas Tart ... with a Heart ****** bygeronimo_appleby© "Who first, John?"
+"Who first, John?"
 Avril asked in a teasing voice.
 "Which one of us do you want to suck your cock first?"
 When John didn't respond immediately, and how could he faced with a decision like that, Avril knelt and reached for him.
 "I think I'll take first suck, since I'm the boss and all."
 She poked a pink tongue out at Jenny before, with no further preamble, she leaned in and popped the cock- head between her lips.

  "Shit," grunted John, the air hissing out of him as he tore his eyes from Avril's bobbing head and stared into Jenny's face.
 "She's sucking me," he said, stupidly since it was plainly apparent to Jenny exactly what Avril was up to.
 "Can I kiss you too?"
 John groaned.